Robinhood Banking Review: 2026

 Deliver cash to your door and earn a high APY — but only if you have a Gold membership.

-Best for: Robinhood Gold customers.
+Best for: Robinhood Gold customers who can meet deposit requirements.

 Pros